Salvation in Christianity: Co-operation with grace

+Cross of Jesus, Mary his Mother ... of her own accord she offered her Son to the divine justice, dying with him in her heart, transfixed by the sword of sorrow.

 Divinization

 The Catholic Church shares the Eastern Christian belief in divinization, teaching that "the Son of God became man so that we might become God."
 However, in contrast with the Eastern Orthodox notion of theosis in which the divinized Christian becomes God in his energies or operations, the Catholic Church teaches that the ultimate end of divinization is the beatific vision, in which the divinized Christian will see God's essence.

 Fate of the dead

 The Catholic Church does not believe in Christian universalism (i.e., all or most people go to heaven), in double predestination (i.e., some, most, or all people are destined to sin and hell), in Feeneyism (i.e., non-Catholics and excommunicated Catholics cannot be saved), or in how many people will go to heaven or hell (either most or few or some people).
 But the Church does say that dying in the state of final impenitence—which is refusing to repent of sin at the moment of death, the consequence of which is eternal punishment—leads to hell.
 The church also says that dying in the state of perfection (being without sin and punishment) leads to heaven, while dying in the state of either original sin (which is not a sin but the lack of sanctifying grace) or repentant sin (whether mortal or venial sin) lead to purgatory—unless the unbaptized sinful soul receives baptism or the baptized sinful soul receives anointing of the sick and the Apostolic Pardon, in which case, the soul goes to heaven.